Free Consultation: 858.450.1040 Payment | Client Login

 How Can AB-5 Lead to the Misclassification of Employees?

-1. The worker is free from the control and direction of the hiring entity in connection to the performance of the work.
+1. Be free from the control and direction of the hiring entity in connection to the performance of the work.

 If the contractor misses one of the criteria in the ABC test, they should be classified as a W-2 employee.